Key Takeaways

 Launching on Hyperliquid: HIP-1, HIP-2, HIP-3

-HIP-1: Native Tokens & spot books
+HIP-1: Native tokens and spot books

 HIP-1 defines a capped-supply token with parameters like maxSupply, decimal settings, and genesis allocations.
 Deployers also configure Hyperliquidity for the USDC pair at genesis.
 Notably, the gas cost for deployment is set by a 31-hour Dutch auction that bottoms at 500 HYPE, aligning cost with market demand for blockspace during token creation.